MaPPmath/mappmath.github.io/pages/challenge/index.md

 These events are ran at our [partner campuses](/campuses/) across the country between October and April each school year.

-**Think you have what it takes?** Check out our [Puzzles](/puzzles/) for examples of the challenges you'll tackle in the MaPP Challenge!
+**Think you have what it takes?** Check out our [Puzzles](/puzzles/) page to see the puzzles that players have solved in previous Challenges!

 ---